-To help your insurance claim and personal injury claim that you file with the help of a reputable car accident lawyer, you should take lots of detailed photos of the vehicles, the license plates of the vehicles, the damage caused to the vehicles, and the wider accident scene that shows the positions of the vehicles.
+To help further your insurance claim and the personal injury claim that you file with the help of a reputable car accident lawyer, you should take lots of detailed photos of the vehicles, their license plates, the damage caused to the vehicles, and the wider accident scene that shows the positions of the vehicles.
 Any photographs you take are likely to help form the evidential basis of your claim for compensation or damages.

 When you're involved in a serious car accident, you should call local law enforcement.
 This can be beneficial when you need to make an insurance claim or a personal injury claim because the police report can be used as evidence.
 If the collision happens in Texas, you can search for the TX crash report online.
 All you need is the incident's date, ZIP code, and your car's VIN.